-Ferretti Group's strategy does not include specific targets relating to the topics of pollution, water andE2-3biodiversity.
-As noted above, these topics were material considering only the value chain, and the currentlyE3-3limited knowledge of the latter did not allow the Group to define strategic targets to pursue.
-For future years,E4-4the acquisition of more awareness is planned, allowing for a more detailed definition of the topics and theirE4-4material subtopics.
-In this way, Ferretti Group will be able to prioritise aspects material exclusively to the valuechain, also in terms of targets.
+Ferretti Group's strategy does not include specific targets relating to the topics of pollution, water and biodiversity.
+As noted above, these topics were material considering only the value chain, and the currently limited knowledge of the latter did not allow the Group to define strategic targets to pursue.
+For future years, the acquisition of more awareness is planned, allowing for a more detailed definition of the topics and their material subtopics.
+In this way, Ferretti Group will be able to prioritise aspects material exclusively to the value chain, also in terms of targets.

-S1-Own workforce
+SI-Own workforce